-For 55% of caregivers, the physical location of the research center (distance from home or work) was the most important factor to participating in a clinical trial.18
+For 55% of caregivers, the physical location of the research center (distance from home or work) was the most important factor to participating in a clinical trial.21

 With a home health visit model, parents don't have to undertake frequent travel, and their child can be seen in a known comfortable environment, such as their home or childcare center.
-This treatment at home approach ensures a greater sense of patient comfort during the trial and the widening geography allows for a larger population to be supported as part of the trial, increasing patient enrollment possibilities for the site and the trial.
+This treatment at home approach ensures a greater sense of patient comfort during the trial and the widening geography allows for a larger population to be supported as part of the trial, increasing patient enrollment possibilities.